An Intro to Account Scoring

 Account Scoring is a powerful feature which represents transparent data for your team to use.
-This setup will walk you through how to setup one example of each key type of criteria.
+This setup will walk you through how to create one example of each key type of criteria.

 With it, you can see your best fit accounts and create team-wide scores for companies.

 Harness the power of both DataFox’s and your own data to score companies based on flexible criteria such as:

 1. A curated award list from sources such as Fortune, Inc, and Forbes.